-- (1) The accounting officer must establish and implement an internal monitoring system in order to determine, on the basis of a retrospective analysis, whether the authorised supply chain management processes were followed and whether the objectives of this Policy were achieved. - (2) In the monitoring of supply chain management performance, the accounting officer together with the Chief Financial Officer, must set goals and performance criteria for SCM officials against which performance can be measured, - (3) Issues that need to be included in the relevant reviews include: - (a) achievement of goals - (b) compliance to norms and standards - (c) savings generated - (d) Stores efficiency - (e) cost variances per item and across business units - (f) contract management - (g) cost efficiency of the procurement process - (h) Supply chain management objectives in line with the provisions of the CIDB Act and regulations - (i) principles of co-operative governance as expounded in the Constitution are observed - (j) regional economic disparities are being addressed and promoted.
+- (1) The accounting officer must establish and implement an internal monitoring system in order to determine, on the basis of a retrospective analysis, whether the authorised supply chain management processes were followed and whether the objectives of this Policy were achieved. - (2) In the monitoring of supply chain management performance, the accounting officer together with the Chief Financial Officer, must set goals and performance criteria for SCM officials against which performance can be measured, - (3) To ensure a consistent reporting mechanism, the accounting officer will develop and adopt a standard reporting format which include: - (a) achievement of goals - (b) compliance to norms and standards - (c) savings generated - (d) Stores efficiency - (e) cost variances per item and across business units - (f) contract management - (g) cost efficiency of the procurement process - (h) Supply chain management objectives in line with the provisions of the CIDB Act and regulations - (i) principles of co-operative governance as expounded in the Constitution are observed - (j) regional economic disparities are being addressed and promoted.